Rocky-eng-coder/se_project_spots/README.md

 **Intro**

-This project is made so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+This is a responsive layout project using the design application Figma to create a look for our elements that will be compatible on multiple devices regardless of size.

+## Tech Stack

 The technologies and techniques used in this project include the Grid layout, flex, HTML, CSS, FIGMA, VS Code, Github, and Git Bash or the terminal in VS Code.

 **Figma**